-In February 2015, the Company entered into an agreement with a shareholder, pursuant to which, as amended, the Company granted the shareholder and its affiliates with a non-exclusive license to the Company's cloud-based solutions and employs certain employees as dedicated resources who provide services to the shareholders.
+In February 2014, the Company entered into an agreement with an affiliate of a shareholder, pursuant to which, as amended, the Company granted the affiliates a SaaS subscription to our cloud-based platform with a non-exclusive license to access our cloud-based platform for a defined subscription term and agreed to employ certain employees as dedicated resources who provide services to the shareholders.
 All expenses related to such employees are reimbursed to the Company on actual cost and overhead expenses basis.
-The term of the agreement continues to December 31, 2024 and may be terminated earlier by the shareholder upon 30 days notice or by the Company if the shareholder holds less than 5% of the Company's fully diluted shares.
-During the years ended December 31, 2019 and 2020, the Company recorded revenue of \$129 and \$128, respectively, from the shareholder, and \$367 and \$592, respectively, as expense reimbursement for dedicated resources employed by the Company.
-As of December 31, 2020, the Company has an unsatisfied service obligation of \$562 related to the dedicated resources included in other payables and accrued expenses and there is no balance owed from the shareholder.
+The term of the agreement continues to December 31, 2024 and may be terminated earlier by the affiliate upon 30 days notice.
+During the years ended December 31, 2019 and 2020, the Company recorded revenue of \$129 and \$128, respectively, from the affiliate, and \$367 and \$592, respectively, as expense reimbursement for dedicated resources employed by the Company.
+As of December 31, 2020, the Company has an unsatisfied service obligation of \$562 related to the dedicated resources included in other payables and accrued expenses and there is no balance owed from the affiliate.

 The Company owns 47% of the shares of an investee.
 In November 2016, the Company entered into an agreement with the investee, pursuant to which the Company provides the investee with a license to use certain intellectual property and infrastructure, while the investee provides the Company with software maintenance services and data derived from the Company's intellectual property.
 In July 2019, the Company and the investee entered into an amended agreement pursuant to which, the investee licensed certain additional data and deliverables to the Company.
 During the years ended December 31, 2019 and 2020, the Company recorded \$200 and \$331 in gross expense pursuant to these agreements, which is included in cost of revenue.
-As of December 31, 2019 and 2020, there is no balance owed to or from the investee.
+As of December 31, 2019 and 2020, there is no balance owed to or from the investee (see Note 18).